philpax/philpax.github.io/content/about.md

 [^1]: IPA `/ˈfɪl.pæks/`. he/him.

 My real name is Mithun[^2], but let's keep that between friends, family and employers.
-I hark from the distant southern lands of Australia, and currently live in Sweden.
-(Yes, the temperature differential makes me sick every time I switch hemispheres.)
+I hark from the distant southern lands of Australia, and currently live in Sweden.[^3]

 [^2]: IPA `/mɪθʌn/`. also, unbelievably, he/him.
+[^3]: Yes, the temperature differential makes me sick every time I switch hemispheres.

 I've worked with every layer of the stack - from the little electrons racing around my workbench, to software riding high enough for Snoop Dogg to call for advice - and I can be found doing any number of things, including but certainly not limited to: